gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Linq/Gapotchenko.FX.Linq.Expressions/README.md

 ## Equality Comparer for LINQ Expressions

-`ExpressionEqualityComparer` class allows to compare LINQ expressions for equality.
+`ExpressionEqualityComparer` class allows you to compare LINQ expressions for equality.
 This is useful for various purposes, most notably for caching.

 ## Usage